agersant/crystal/docs/api/script/index.md

 The script has a single thread which is repeatedly waiting for the `greet` signal.
 The `greet` signal is accompanied by some data, the name of the person to greet.
 Every time the script is unblocked, it prints out a line of text.

 {: .note}
-Threads can also wait for multiple signals at the same time using [Thread:wait_for_any].
+Threads can also wait for multiple signals at the same time using [Thread:wait_for_any](thread_wait_for_any).
 They will resume execution when any of the specified signals is received.

-Signals can also be used to stop threads thanks to [Thread:end_on].
+Signals can also be used to stop threads thanks to [Thread:end_on](thread_end_on).
 Building up on the greeting example above:

 ```lua
 local script = crystal.Script:new();